steinar-flatland/mdfmt/docs/user/Mdfmt-Users-Guide.md

 The basic idea is that the specified `{options}` indicate formatting to be done to either a single Markdown file specified as the `{target-path}`, or to all the Markdown files contained in a directory specified as the `{target-path}`.

-In a technical sense, an option is a variable or property in the Mdfmt program, to which a value is being passed from the command line used to invoke the CLI.

 **Example:**

 ```console